 It’s a trend!
 You get to choose your side (my Irish blood tells me this is a con- your restaurant owner will tell you it’s “giving the client what they want!”- that’s another blog!)
 Swapping fries/ bread/ pasta for a salad is a great way to increase your fibre intake and micronutrients (the small nutrients - aka vitamins and minerals).
 It will also mean, less calories and less processed/ fried/ manufactured food!
 This is a smart move for your lifestyle and will support your exercise regime!

 Lastly, this is a big one!
 Just because you are eating at a restaurant it doesn’t mean you have to try everything on the menu.
 Just because you are meeting friends it doesn’t mean you have to lose control.
 A better way to eating out is that it provides more choice.
 I bet your local restaurant has far more choice than your freezer (unless you live at Sainsbury’s).
 Use eating out to try healthy options which you don’t buy in the Supermarket.

-Remembering your why is also a great thing to do before you arrive at a venue.
+Remembering your why is also a great thing to do before you arrive at a restaurant.

 -If you are eating at a friends/ families house, make them aware that you are working on your health and ask nicely for a small portion/ plate- doing this before you arrive is acceptable.
 They love you and will want to support your choices.

 These are just 5 ways which you can eat out without the guilt and which will help youth retain your results.
 If you’d like to know more about how the Three Pillars EXERCISE | DIET | MIND can help you CLICK HERE to get in contact.